ahmadelmowafy/ahmadelmowafy/README.md

 ### 🔭 I’m currently working on:
 - Expanding my portfolio with new full-stack projects
 - Deepening my understanding of React and backend architecture
-- Writing cleaner, more scalable code (and loving the process!)
+- Writing cleaner, more scalable code

-### 🌱 I’m currently learning:
-- TypeScript
-- Testing with Jest and React Testing Library
-- Deployment and CI/CD workflows (Netlify, Vercel, GitHub Actions)

 ### 👯 I’m looking to collaborate on:
 - Open source projects that welcome new devs